oluwasheeun/Recell_Project/README.md

 The rising potential of this comparatively under-the-radar market fuels the need for an ML-based solution to develop a dynamic pricing strategy for used and refurbished smartphones.
 ReCell, a startup aiming to tap the potential in this market, has hired you as a data scientist.
 They want you to analyze the data provided and build a linear regression model to predict the price of a used phone and identify factors that significantly influence it.\

 Exploratory data analysis (EDA) will also be carried out on the dataset to asnwer the following questions:
-1. <a href = #link1>What does the distribution of used phone prices look like?</a>
+1. What does the distribution of used phone prices look like?
-2. <a href = #link2>What percentage of the used phone market is dominated by Android devices?</a>
+2. What percentage of the used phone market is dominated by Android devices?
-3. <a href = #link3>The amount of RAM is important for the smooth functioning of a phone.
-How does the amount of RAM vary with the brand?</a>
+3. The amount of RAM is important for the smooth functioning of a phone.
+How does the amount of RAM vary with the brand?
-4. <a href = #link4>A large battery often increases a phone's weight, making it feel uncomfortable in the hands.
-How does the weight vary for phones offering large batteries (more than 4500 mAh)?</a>
+4. A large battery often increases a phone's weight, making it feel uncomfortable in the hands.
+How does the weight vary for phones offering large batteries (more than 4500 mAh)?
-5. <a href = #link5>Bigger screens are desirable for entertainment purposes as they offer a better viewing experience.
-How many phones are available across different brands with a screen size larger than 6 inches?</a>
+5. Bigger screens are desirable for entertainment purposes as they offer a better viewing experience.
+How many phones are available across different brands with a screen size larger than 6 inches?
-6. <a href = #link6>Budget phones nowadays offer great selfie cameras, allowing us to capture our favorite moments with loved ones.
-What is the distribution of budget phones offering greater than 8MP selfie cameras across brands?</a>
+6. Budget phones nowadays offer great selfie cameras, allowing us to capture our favorite moments with loved ones.
+What is the distribution of budget phones offering greater than 8MP selfie cameras across brands?
-7. <a href = #link7>Which attributes are highly correlated with the used phone price?</a>
+7. Which attributes are highly correlated with the used phone price?

 ## Data Description: